-That said, The Big Red One is Sam Fuller on a grand scale, and the nearly three-hour-long “Reconstructed” version gives him ample space to indulge in his penchant for savage poetry, bizarre contradictions, and cruel coincidence.
-The Big Red One has one daring sequence after another, many trampling over the line between the sublime and the ridiculous.
+That said, The Big Red One is Sam Fuller on a grand scale.
+The nearly three-hour-long “Reconstructed” version gives him ample space to indulge his penchant for savage poetry, bizarre contradictions and cruel coincidences.
+The Big Red One offers one daring sequence after another, many trampling over the line between the sublime and the ridiculous.

 David Thomson said it best: “From the Civil War to the Vietnam War, Fuller has dealt with every major phase of the American experience and returned with the conclusion that the world is a madhouse where ferocity alone survives.”